-9. RESPECTFUL WORKPLACE
+9. RESPECTFUL WORKPLACE & HUMAN RIGHTS

-Employees must ensure a work environment free of discrimination, harassment and violence, in which individuals are accorded equity in employment processes, procedures and practices based on merit and ability.
+Employees must ensure a work environment free of discrimination, harassment and violence, in all forms, and where individuals are accorded equity in employment processes, procedures and practices based on merit and ability.
+CP and its employees will comply with applicable human rights legislation.

-CP is committed to providing and maintaining a work environment that supports the dignity of all individuals and will make every effort to ensure that no one at CP is subjected to sexual or other forms of personal harassment or violence in the workplace.
+CP is committed to providing and maintaining a work environment that promotes and protects fundamental human rights and supports the dignity of all individuals and will make every effort to ensure that no one at CP is subjected to discrimination, sexual or other forms of personal harassment or violence in the workplace.
 Such conduct will not be tolerated at any level.

 CP is also committed to the principles of diversity and employment equity.
 CP employees must strive to create and support an inclusive work environment that meets government-legislated requirements and respects and values the contributions of all employees and their individual differences.
+As part of this commitment, employees are expected to respect the cultures, customs and values of the communities in which CP operates, including respecting the rights of Indigenous peoples.

 CP will accommodate physical, mental and learning disabilities, religious requirements and certain personal circumstances in accordance with applicable law and CP policies.

-Discriminatory practices based on prohibited grounds enumerated in applicable law and CP policies, including race, national or ethnic origin, colour, religion, age, sex, sexual orientation, gender identity or expression, marital status, family status, veteran status, genetic characteristics, disability, or conviction for which a pardon has been granted will not be tolerated.
-Discrimination and violent conduct against suppliers, consultants, customers and other members of the public with whom CP does business are also prohibited.
+Discriminatory practices based on prohibited grounds enumerated in applicable law and CP policies, including race, national or ethnic origin, colour, religion, age, sex (including status of pregnancy or childbirth), sexual orientation, gender identity or expression, marital status, family status, veteran status, genetic characteristics, disability or conviction for which a pardon has been granted will not be tolerated.
+Discrimination, harassment or violence against suppliers, consultants, customers and other members of the public with whom CP does business is also prohibited.